remacs/remacs/README.md

 * Choose an elisp function you like, and port it to rust.
 Look at `rust-mod` for an example.
-* Expand our Travis configuration to do a complete Emacs build, including the C code.
 * Expand our Travis configuration to run 'make check', so we know remacs passes Emacs' internal test suite.
 * Expand our Travis configuration to ensure that Rust code has been